-Reviewing an economics study paper that is 8 years old but is still relevant today is an odd experience.
+Reviewing an economics study paper that is years old but is still relevant today is an odd experience.
 The Impact of Economic News on Financial Markets published by John C. Parker in April 2007 is a good example of such a document.
-John is an econometrician with nearly 40 years of experience now and is currently working as a Chief Economist at Impact Infrastructure.
+John is an econometrician with nearly 50 years of experience now who also worked as a Chief Economist at Impact Infrastructure.
 He wrote this e-book while being a partner at a consultancy company for financial markets.
 The article is available for free download in our Forex e-books section.

-Here is the range of conclusions that I find to be most useful and relevant to the modern retail Forex traders:
+Here is the range of conclusions that you will likely to be most useful and relevant to the modern retail Forex market:

 - There is significant impact of some news releases on the Forex market (nonfarm payrolls, trade balance, GDP, retail sales, initial jobless claims).

 - The main impact is felt during the first minute after the release.
 This is especially evident in the Forex market.
 Trading the news some half an hour after the announcement is not actually news trading.

 - The higher the difference between forecast and actual values, the bigger the impact.

 - Forecasts from the derivative markets (e.g., event options at NADEX) work better than the consensus forecasts (higher correlation between forecast/actual difference and impact).

 - Negative news announcements demonstrate stronger impact on markets than positive surprises.

 The advantages of this e-book include: